y1yang0/yarrow/README.md

 ## Preface
 This is my graduation project.
 I intend to write an optimizing JIT compiler for HotSpot VM.
-Thanks to [JEP243](http://openjdk.java.net/jeps/243) JVMCI, I can easily plug a compiler into VM at runtime with `-XX:+EnableJVMCI -XX:+UseJVMCICompiler ` options.
+Thanks to [JEP243](http://openjdk.java.net/jeps/243) JVMCI, I can easily plug a compiler into JVM at runtime with `-XX:+EnableJVMCI -XX:+UseJVMCICompiler -Djvmci.Compiler=yarrow` options.
 Since JVMCI is an experimental feature and it only exposes its services to Graal compiler backend, which is a default implementation of JVMCI, I have to hack it so that JVMCI services can be exported to my yarrow module.
 For the sake of the simplicity, I just modify the `module-info.java` from JVMCI module and rebuild entire JDK.

 # Internals
 Back to my project, the whole compilation is divided into two parts.